Éamonn Taaffe

-Éamonn Taaffe (born 18 February 1975) is an Irish retired hurler who played as a full-forward for the Clare senior team.
+Éamonn Taaffe (born 18 February 1975) is an Irish former hurler who played as a full-forward for the Clare senior team.

 Born in Tubber, County Clare, Taaffe first played competitive hurling during his schooling at Our Lady's College.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Clare minor team, before later joining the under-21 side.
 He joined the senior panel during the 1993-94 league.
 Taaffe was a regular member of the team for much of the rest of the decade and won one All-Ireland medal and one Munster medal.